How To Crochet The Triads Stitch

 Row 1.
 In the 3rd chain from your hook make a sc (the turning chain counts as your first stitch of the row).
 Make a sc in each chain across.

 Row 2.
 Turn and chain 1.
-Make a dc turning chain in the first stitch and then chain 1 and in the next stitch yarn over and pull up a loop.
+Make a dc turning chain in the first stitch and working into the same stitch, yarn over and pull up a loop.
 In the next stitch yarn over and pull up a loop.
 In the next stitch yarn over and pull up a loop.
 This will give you 7 loops on your hook.

 Yarn over and pull through 6 loops then yarn over and pull through the last 2 loops.
 This is your first triad stitch.

-*In the same stitch that you finished the last triad stitch yarn over and pull up a loop, in the next stitch yarn over and pull up a loop.
+*Chain 1 and in the same stitch that you finished the last triad stitch yarn over and pull up a loop, in the next stitch yarn over and pull up a loop.
 In the next stitch yarn over and pull up a loop.
 Yarn over and pull through 6 of the loops on your hook.
-Yarn over and pull through the last 2 loops.
-Chain 1*
+Yarn over and pull through the last 2 loops.*

-Repeat between *and* and then finish the row by making a dc in the last stitch, which will also be the stitch that you finished your last Triad stitch in.
+Repeat between *and* and then finish the row by making a dc in the last stitch, which will also be the stitch that you finished your last Triads stitch in – You don’t chain 1 after the last Triads stitch.

 Repeat rows 2 and 3 ending on a repeat of row 3 until you have the number of rows that you need for your project.
 Then you can cut off, weave in your ends and admire your beautiful handy work.